Muslim settlement of Lucera: Characteristics of the settlement

 The Muslim community of Lucera had full freedom to practice its own religion and rites.
 It had a mosque-cathedral (jamiʿ) of its own, Koranic schools (Agarenorum gymnasia) and a qadi, able to judge litigation between Muslims, using Islamic shari'a law.

 The main activity of the males of the Muslim community of Lucera was serving in the royal army; every other activity was secondary, as was also the intention of the Swabian rulers.
 They were particularly appreciated for their archers, who fought for the Swabians in their Italian campaigns, and for the Angevins of Charles I in "Romania" and Albania.
 As well as the usual pay, in the cases of particularly appreciated behaviour or valour, soldiers might be given individual or family exemption from taxation.

-Epilogue
+Decline

 In 1266, Manfred had a troop of Luceran archers with him when he was defeated at the Battle of Benevento.
 The next year Lucera rebelled against the Angevin conquerors.
 After a hard and exacting siege, Charles of Anjou preserved the Muslim colony, confirming it in all of its existing privileges, in exchange for the payment of a heavy levy.
 The new French lords then established a Provençal colony of 240 families in control of the fortress of Monte Albano, which dominated the city.
 According to Andrew of Hungary, Charles ordered the fortifications destroyed, but this does not seem to have taken place.

-This moderation was related to the imminent organization of the Eighth Crusade, led by Charles I’s brother Louis IX of France, that moved in 1270 against Tunis, and ended in failure with the death of the king from illness.
+This moderation was related to the imminent organization of the Eighth Crusade, led by Charles I's brother Louis IX of France, that moved in 1270 against Tunis, and ended in failure with the death of the king from illness.